kuri65536/GenieExamples/gnome-wiki/BasicSample.md

     var sample = new BasicSample()
     // call the run method
     sample.run()
-    // TODO(shimoda): return from this main method
-    // return 0;
 ```

 The entry point may as well be inside the class, if you prefer it this way: